Zia-Sanna/documentation-template/README.md

 # Documentation Template

-A sample repository containing our documentation structure and layout for all projects
+A sample repository containing our documentation structure and layout for all projects.

 Summary
 =================